payrails/ios-sdk/README.md

                 }
 ```

-Where `data` is base64 string you receive from your backend.
+Where `data` is base64 string and version is SDK version, you both receive from your backend.

 Once your SDK is initialized, it is now allowed to interact directly with Payrails from your client.